Conventions, tips, and pitfalls¶

-Especially if you want to contribute your module(s) back to Ansible Core, make sure each module includes enough logic and functionality, but not too much.
-If you’re finding these guidelines tricky, consider whether you really need to write a module at all.
+Especially if you want to contribute your module(s) to an existing Ansible Collection, make sure each module includes enough logic and functionality, but not too much.
+If these guidelines seem confusing, consider whether you really need to write a module at all.

-- Modules should not require that a user know all the underlying options of an API/tool to be used.
-For instance, if the legal values for a required module parameter cannot be documented, the module does not belong in Ansible Core.
+Modules should not require that a user know all the underlying options of an API/tool to be used.
+For instance, if the legal values for a required module option cannot be documented, the module does not belong in Ansible Core.

-- If your module is addressing an object, the parameter for that object should be called
+If your module is addressing an object, the option for that object should be called

 false, or anything else a user may likely throw at them.
 The AnsibleModule common code supports this with